krry/alfred-has-blueteeth/README.md

 Bluetooth should not be so goddam hard to toggle.

-## You wanted an easy way to turn Bluetooth on and off.
-You're heavy on eassy.
+You wanted an easy way to turn Bluetooth on and off.
+You're heavy on easy.
 And now you have it.

 This Alfred workflow is as simple as a round object beside another round object. (balls)